The Livn API is your one-stop shop for all tours, activities & attractions.

 - We are unconventional because we believe in, and actually allow, direct interaction between developers.

 - We are on a mission to bring some structure into the industry and we regard our fellow developers as allies.

 Livn’s Core Platform

-Livn’s integration platform enables reseller technology partners of tour and activity products to connect to thousands of tours and activities suppliers without having to worry about building, maintaining, and coordinating multiple API integrations.
+Livn’s integration platform enables reseller technology partners of tour and activity products to connect to thousands of tours, activities & attractions suppliers without having to worry about building, maintaining, and coordinating multiple API integrations.
 The integration platform consists of a Product Warehouse and a Booking Engine, both of which are available behind one single distribution API.
 Behind these, there are 20+ fully supported integrations to different supplier systems, all abstracted away by one single API maintained by Livn.

 The Livn Platform does three things for technology resellers;

 - Resellers get instant access to 20+ connected supplier systems via one single distribution API;

 - Livn takes care of harmonisation of data by mapping products in different supplier system into one consistent product model in Livn's Product Warehouse;

 - Livn takes care of all the translations of API calls across downstream supplier integrations by having a single